chiroptical/texcollab/README.md

 the one in this repo as an example).
 My group uses this tool for publications which means a public github really isn't a great idea.
-We have storage on a remote machine with `ssh` access, that domain is in `TEXCOLLAB_REMOTE_DOMAIN` (could be `example.somewhere.com`, or shortcut in `.ssh/config`).
-On the remote machine exists a place where I put my "in-progress" publications, something like `/$SOME_PATH/shared/latex/barrymoo/$PROJECT_NAME`, which I set as `TEXCOLLAB_REMOTE_DIR` (obviously all but the `$PROJECT_NAME` should already exist!).
-The project name should be unique and will be stored on the remote machine as `$PROJECT_NAME.git` (a standard style for git remote repos).
-Next, you should set your advisors and your user name for `TEXCOLLAB_ADVISOR/TEXCOLLAB_STUDENT`, respectively.
+We have storage on a remote machine with `ssh` access, that domain is in `TEXCOLLAB_REMOTE_DOMAIN` (could be `example.somewhere.com`, or a shortcut in `.ssh/config`).
+On the remote machine exists a directory where I put my "in-progress" publications, something like `/$SOME_PATH/shared/latex/barrymoo/$PROJECT_NAME`, which I set as `TEXCOLLAB_REMOTE_DIR` (obviously all but the `$PROJECT_NAME` should already exist on the remote machine!).
+The project name should be unique and will be stored on the remote machine as `$PROJECT_NAME.git` (a standard convention for git remote repos).
+Next, you should set your advisor and your user name for `TEXCOLLAB_ADVISOR/TEXCOLLAB_STUDENT`, respectively.
 The `TEXCOLLAB_CURRENT_USER` can be set to `$TEXCOLLAB_ADVISOR` or `$TEXCOLLAB_STUDENT` (note the `$`) and the `TEXCOLLAB_EDITOR` is used for the